zhimin-z/EvalEng/support_degree/stage 6/bigcode-evaluation-harness.md

 ## Conclusion

-The bigcode-evaluation-harness scores 3/12 total points on Stage 6 (SHIP).
+The bigcode-evaluation-harness scores 3/12 total points on Stage 6 (RELEASE).
 It provides basic artifact storage but lacks most features expected of a mature evaluation framework.
 Users must manually manage artifacts, track versions, create reports, and distribute results.
 The framework focuses on execution and evaluation but provides minimal support for communicating results to stakeholders or ensuring reproducibility.
 Significant development would be needed to bring communication capabilities to production-ready standards.